Empirical sandwich variance estimator for iterated conditional expectation g-computation: Example

 The following specifications were used for outcome models.
 Height and weight were rescaled to be standard normal, and then modeled using restricted cubic splines with knots located at the 5\textsuperscript{th}, 33\textsuperscript{rd}, 67\textsuperscript{th}, and 95\textsuperscript{th} percentiles.
 Age, exercise, alcohol, self-rated health, and education were modeled as disjoint indicator terms.
 The outcome model for hypertension at wave IV included baseline and time-varying variables from wave III only, expect for current cigarette smoking which included both wave I and wave III smoking status.
 No interaction terms were included in models besides an interaction term between wave I and wave III smoking status for hypertension at wave IV.
 The second model of each ICE g-computation only included variables from wave I.

-Analyses were conducted with Python 3.9.4 and replicated in R 4.2.0 (Vienna, Austria) with \texttt{numDeriv} and \texttt{rootSolve} \cite{varadhan_numderiv_2019, soetaert_rootsolve_2021}.
+Analyses were conducted with Python 3.9.4 and replicated in R 4.2.0 (Vienna, Austria) with the \texttt{geex}, \texttt{numDeriv}, and \texttt{rootSolve} packages \cite{saul_calculus_2020,varadhan_numderiv_2019, soetaert_rootsolve_2021}.
 Data are freely available from the University of North Carolina at Chapel Hill Dataverse hosted by the Odum Institute \cite{harris_national_2020, harris_national_2020-1, harris_national_2020-2}.
 Code to preprocess the data set and replicate the analysis is provided at \url{gihtub.com/pzivich/publications-code}.
-To compare runtimes, unstratified ICE g-computation was also implemented using a generalized linear model, with the variance estimated using a nonparametric bootstrap with 500 resamples.
-Bootstrap iterations were run in sequence and up to seven in parallel.
+To compare runtimes, several implementations of ICE g-computation were considered.
+As a reference, ICE g-computation was implemented using successive generalized linear models, with the variance estimated using a nonparametric bootstrap with 500 resamples.
+Point estimates for nuisance models were computed using iteratively reweighted least squares with \texttt{statsmodels} \cite{seabold_statsmodels_2010}.
+Bootstrap iterations were run both in sequence and up to seven in parallel.
+Two implementations of the estimating equations were compared.
+First, the solution $\hat{\boldsymbol{\theta}}$ was found via root-finding with the Levenberg-Marquardt with generic starting values (i.e., $0.18$ for the causal means and $0.0$ for all other parameters).
+As this approach involves the simultaneous estimation of many parameters, the root-finding procedure can take may iterations to converge.
+So, an implementation that first solves for the nuisance parameters using iteratively reweighted least squares and then uses Levenberg-Marquardt to solve for the parameters of interest was also considered.
+While the reported runtime still includes solving for the nuisance parameters subsets, the overall runtime is expected to be lower.
 Runtime results were reported for Python only.